 On April 20, 2022 the Mexican Government passed an Amendment to the Mining Law stating Lithium is a strategic mineral.
-The result from this outcome remains unclear as to how this may impact the future of the Company's MexiCan Project.
-The Company is actively pursuing clarity and a resolution to this recent announcement and feels optimistic that a positive outcome for Silver Valley Metals will prevail.
+The result from this outcome remains unclear as to how this may impact the future of the Company's Mexi-Can Project.
+The Company is actively pursuing clarity and a resolution to this recent announcement.

-Further to April 20, 2022, the Company press released on May 10, 2023, has been in discussions with LitioMX, (the national lithium company of Mexico), over the past months and has recently had an in-person meeting in Mexico City.
+Further to April 20, 2022, the Company press released on May 10, 2023, that it has been in discussions with LitioMX, (the national lithium company of Mexico).
 These discussions pertain to the possibility of forming a partnership to explore and ultimately produce lithium at the MexiCan Lithium-Potassium Project located in Zacatecas and San Luis Potosi.

-The negotiation is focused solely on the lithium component of the multi-commodity deposit(s).
+The negotiation is focused on the lithium component of the multi-commodity deposit(s).
 This represents an inferred resource of 243,000 tonnes of lithium carbonate equivalent (LCE) (1) defined to date at surface to an average depth of only 5 metres.
 The project is the second most advanced lithium project in Mexico and remains open to significant expansion through further exploration work.

-The potassium sulphate (sulphate of potash) component of the deposit comprising 12.3 million tonnes (1) defined to date, that also has significant upside to expand, is not part of the current negotiations between LitioMx and Silver Valley Metals.
+The potassium sulphate (sulphate of potash) component of the deposit comprise 12.3 million tonnes (1) defined to date, and also has significant upside to expand from what is defined thus far from the first 5 metres of the salars.